hikikones/Lazycard/README.md

 ## Setup

 Install [Node.js](https://nodejs.org/en/).
-If your project uses native Node modules, it's important to have the proper build tools in order to compile them.
-If your project doesn't need native Node modules, ignore the following instructions on compiling.
+This project uses native Node modules, so it's important to have the proper build tools in order to compile them.

 ### Compiling on Windows